bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 These examples use several advanced features (sighash types, mocking, and controlling the order of inputs and outputs, ordinal safe programming) that are not sufficiently documented elsewhere.
 If you would like to use these features we suggest to ask about their safe use [here](https://t.me/thebitcoincomputer).
 !!!

-In a swap, the smart objects to be swapped are known before the swap transaction is built.
-In this section we show how a single smart object can be offered for sale at a specified price.
-Unlike in the case of a swap where both objects are known in advance, the output that will be provided by the buyer later is not known when the swap transaction is built.
-The Bitcoin Computer provides a feature called mocking that Seller can use to mock up the payment object that Buyer will create later.
+In this section we explain how a smart object can be sold at a predetermined price without requiring trust between seller and buyer.
+Unlike in a swap where both objects are known in advance, the output that the buyer will provide later is unknown at the time of initiating the swap transaction.
+To address this problem, the Bitcoin Computer offers a feature called 'mocking,' which enables the Seller to create a mock-up of the payment object that the buyer will create later.

 ## Smart Object Sale

 We first explain how to execute the sale of a smart object.
 The smart contract is quite simple but does not preserve the ordinal ranges of the smart object being sold.
 It is therefore not safe to use with ordinals.
 The [next](#ordinals-sale) section explains a slightly more complicated swap that can be used with ordinals.

-The idea is to build a "crossover" transaction with two inputs and two outputs where the first inputs spends the NFT `n`, the second output spends a payment smart object `p`, the first output is `p` after the swap and the second output is `n` after the swap.
+The idea is to build a "crossover" transaction with two inputs and two outputs.
+The first input of the transaction spends the NFT `n`, and the second input will spend the payment `p`.
+The first output of the transaction will be `p`, and the second output will be `n` after the swap.

 Seller signs the first input and output with the sighash type `SIGHASH_SINGLE | SIGHASH_ANYONECANPAY` so that any other user can modify the second input and output or add arbitrary inputs and outputs as longs as the input-output pair signed by Seller have the same index.
 As the input-output pair is signed, Seller is guaranteed that if a transaction containing the pair is included in the blockchain then Seller will get paid.

 Buyer on the other hand wants to obtain the NFT in the first input so Buyer is incentivized to build the transaction according to the protocol.
-If the Buyer misbehaves, the worst thing that can happen is that Buyer destroys the NFT and pays the Seller.
+If the Buyer misbehaves, the worst thing that can happen is that Buyer destroys the NFT and pays the Seller (for example buy broadcasting a transaction with meta data that is invalid under the Bitcoin Computer protocol).

 ### Smart Contracts

 The first challenge is to build a "crossover" transaction where we have to control the order of inputs and outputs.
 This is possible with the Bitcoin Computer because the order of inputs is determined by the order of objects in the environment and the order of outputs is determined by the order of objects in the value returned from the expression.

-Seller calls `encode` with an environment `{ n: ..., p: ... }`, indicating that the first inputs will spend `n` and the second inputs will spend `p`.
+Seller calls `encode` with an environment `{ n: ..., p: ... }`, indicating that the first input will spend `n` and the second input will spend `p`.
 Seller will use the expression `${Sale} Sale.exec(n, p)`.
 As the `exec` function of the `Sale` contract returns an array `[p, n]` the first output wil represent `p` and the second output will represent `n`.
 This is exactly the "crossover" transaction described above.

 ```ts
 export class Sale extends Contract {